 Other expenses that would not be considered operating income when calculating NOI:

-NOI helps both lenders and investors analyze a deal and decide if it works for them or not.
-A real estate investor will use NOI to either move forward with buying a property or move onto the next.
+Net operating income helps lenders and investors analyze a deal and decide whether it works for them.
+A real estate investor will use NOI to either move forward with buying a property or move on to the next.
 The lender will, in essence, do the same with a loan.
 Let’s examine the following examples of how to use NOI in real estate.

 Example of How Investors Use NOI in Real Estate

-Let’s say Kelley is looking to invest in a rental property and needs to calculate the NOI.
+Let’s say Kelley wants to invest in a rental property and needs to calculate its net operating income.

 Kelley’s annual NOI would be $25,000 ($100,000 – $75,000).

 But how did we get there?
-Start with adding up all the money coming in from rents and any other additional income.
+Start with adding up all the money from rent and any other additional income.

 Money coming in: $90,000 from rents + $10,000 from other income = $100,000